elixir-cldr/cldr/ROADMAP.md

 - [X] Add AcceptLanguage matcher for configured locales
 - [X] Refactor the functions in `Cldr.Map`
 - [X] Add Locale matcher for Gettext locales if Gettext is configured
-- [ ] Simplify `Cldr.Math` to include only those functions required and move the rest to another package
+- [X] Simplify `Cldr.Math` to include only those functions required
 - [ ] Add a `Plug` to process an AcceptLanguage header and set Cldr locale
 - [ ] Update guides and move the relevant sections to the dependent packages (numbers, date_times, lists, units, ...)